tramitit/guides/en/romania/car_registration.md

 ---
-title: "Car Registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: ""
+- Romania
+date: '2024-06-07'
-description: "A comprehensive guide on how to register a car in Romania covering required documents, procedure, providers who can assist, and additional details."
+description: Learn how to register your vehicle in Romania, required documents like proof of ownership, insurance, and inspection.
+Find providers and details.
 draft: false
+meta_title: 'Car Registration in Romania: Process, Documents, Providers'
+title: 'Car Registration in Romania: Process, Documents, Providers'
-translationKey: "romania-car_registration"
+translationKey: romania-car_registration
 ---

 ## Description
 ### What is it?